macgamer22/macgamer22.github.io/README.md

-This is my first edit of Readme file.
+My name is Jules and this is readme version 2.0.

 All my repositories are public and can be use for educational purposes.

-Most of my repositories are from learning and school activities in MIT xPro, Fullstack Development Bootcamp.
+Every single one of the repositories are intended for learning and school activities in MIT xPro, Fullstack Development Bootcamp.

-Most of these repositories are answer and studies of the modules we have as we progress our learning of the course.
+Most of these repositories are homework and self-study of the modules we have as we progress and learn through the course.

-It is updated or I will upload files weekly or as soon as I have new shcool activities and assignments.

-I will be formatting and will organize this soon as I get more in depth with Javascript coding.

-All rights reserved by me and the MIT xPro learning staff and faculty.
+All rights reserved by the owner and the MIT xPro learning staff and faculty members.